MukandKrishna/Book-recommender-system/Readme.md

 # Book Recommendation System

 ## Overview
-This project implements a book recommendation system using various techniques such as content filtering, collaborative filtering, and neural collaborative filtering (NCF).
+This project implements a book recommendation system using various techniques such as content filtering, collaborative filtering, Graph Neural Networks, and neural collaborative filtering (NCF).
 The goal of the recommendation system is to provide personalized book recommendations to users based on their preferences and interactions with books.

 ## Features